AtlasICL/lift_simulator/report/documentation.md

 # 3) Performance analysis

 ### a) Overview
-We performed thorough analysis of our lift manager's performance.
+We performed rigorous analysis of our lift system's performance.
 We made use of test scripts, which repeatedly simulated the lift operation, while randomly varying parameters such as floor count, lift capacity, and number of requests.
 We systematically saved the results of our simulations in csv files, which are located in the `results/data/` directory.
 Accross different simulation runs, the parameters that we varied were the ones present in the config.json file, in other words:
 - Number of floors in the building